 Internet platforms are likely to be more regulated.
 It’s become clear the government wants to prevent the large technology companies from aggressively expanding horizontally into multiple lines of business, partly to protect small businesses in China.
 Instead, they prefer for them to go deeper in their core areas of competence.

 Some internet companies have become systemically important and, as a result, may be subject to more regulation.
 Therefore, we may not see the exponential growth we have seen over the past few years — and the commensurate stock price appreciation — but I believe these companies can still make a good profit.

-That said, there will be gray areas when it comes to internet regulations.
+That said, there will be grey areas when it comes to internet regulations.
 Companies just need to stay vigilant and sensitive.
-For investors, this also means that regulatory headline risk is probably here to stay until these new laws are tested and improved over time.
+For investors, this also means that regulatory headline risk is probably here to stay until these new laws are tested and improved overtime.
 Separating the noise in media circles from the risks will also be important.

 Luxury demand has remained resilient during the pandemic.
 Online sales could become a larger part of total revenue for the multinationals, based on conversations we had with these companies.
-They are increasingly using other channels to drive traffic to their own websites to fulfill orders and gain ownership of customer data.
+They are increasingly using other channels to drive traffic to their own website to fulfil orders and gain ownership of customer data.

 Chinese consumers have been spending at brand-name luxury stores inside China or online rather than in Paris or Milan.
 Government officials would like to keep that money inside the country, so they have been encouraging luxury goods makers to open duty-free shops.
 They’ve also encouraged luxury brands to increase their offerings at the lowest price points and to eliminate significant price gaps with the West.